Clergy

 The Rev’d John Miles Evans, Honorary Associate

 Fr.
 Evans is no stranger to the Diocese of New York, having spent most of his adult life as a practicing lawyer and layman active in parochial and diocesan affairs.
 After ten years of private practice on Wall Street, he became a Tax Counsel of Mobil Corporation in 1977.
 A vestryman of Trinity Church, Wall Street, he also served as Clerk of the Parish and chaired the committee on the devolution of its chapels.
 He served the Diocese as a delegate to Diocesan Convention, a member of the Standing Committee, and as a member of numerous other bodies.
-A trustee of Nashotah House from 1980 to 1992, he is currently a trustee of New York Theological Seminary from which he received his M.Div. in 1993.
+A trustee of Nashotah House from 1980 to 1992, he received his M.Div. in 1993 from New York Theological Seminary.
 He is a Knight of Justice of the Order of Saint John of Jerusalem and is active in the affairs of the Order.
 Fr.
 Evans holds a B.A. from Yale, an M.A. from Cambridge University and a J.D. from Yale Law School.

 Ordained priest and deacon in 1995 by the Bishop of Argyll and The Isles in the Scottish Episcopal Church, Fr.
 Evans served as Chaplain of the Cathedral of St. John the Divine in Oban, Argyll, for two years, returning to the US to become an Interim at Christ Church, Lynbrook, New York, in 1998.
 The following year he was called as rector of All Hallows Parish, South River, Davidsonville, Maryland.
 He retired from there in 2006 and retains the title of Rector Emeritus.

 Fr.
 Evans resides in Portsmouth, NH, but maintains a pied-a-terre in Manhattan and is licensed to officiate in the Diocese of New York.
-His son Jeremy, daughter-in-law Jennifer, and grandsons Bennett and Fitch reside in Newton Centre, Massachusetts.
+He is married to Douglas Allen, Esq., an attorney licensed to practice in both New York and New Hampshire.

 Click here for the Music Staff